stochasticHydroTools/DPPoissonTests/README.md

 ```shell
 git clone --recursive https://github.com/stochasticHydroTools/DPPoissonTests
 ```
 source/PoissonSlab.cu encodes a generic Brownian Dynamics simulation of charges that interact electrostatically via this doubly periodic solver.
 See the file for specific usage instructions.
+This code allows to also run triply periodic electrostatics via a fast GPU spectral Ewald method also provided by UAMMD.

+See the related UAMMD wiki pages for [triply periodic](https://github.com/RaulPPelaez/UAMMD/wiki/SpectralEwaldPoisson) and [doubly periodic](https://github.com/RaulPPelaez/UAMMD/wiki/DPPoisson) electrostatics for additional information about those modules.

 ## USAGE: